junguler/firefox-dark-userContent.css/README.md

 go to `Settings` > `Language and Appearance` > `Colors`

-i have set `text` to light grey #cccccc and `background` to dark grey #222222, set `override the colors specified by the page with your selections above` to `always` leave the `use system colors` and `underline links` ticked off (link colors can be set but we are overwritting them in the css file anyway)
+i have set `text` to light grey #cccccc and `background` to dark grey #222222, set `override the colors specified by the page with your selections above` to `always` leave the `use system colors` and `underline links` ticked off (link colors can be set but we are overwriting them in the css file anyway)

 | Colors |
 |---|